 Amorphous Panels: The solar panels are thin-film amorphous panels.
 These are lighter but less efficient than the panels used in a typical home solar setup.

 Since they are lightweight, they are perfect for taking on the road, but if you’re looking for a more permanent home solar solution, then you’ll want to consider getting heavier, more efficient panels.
-This isn’t really a criticism of this particular system; it’s just an observation so that you understand its limitations.
+This isn’t a criticism of this particular system; it’s just an observation so that you understand its limitations.

 Separate Inverter and Battery: I can see why the battery and inverter aren’t included in the package since buyers might already own them.
 But I like to buy a product that will work out of the box without needing any other peripherals.
 It’s a minor point, but it would be great to get the whole package in one purchase.